How to Apply

 When are applications due?

 Application deadlines vary by program.
 Check the specific program webpage for the application deadline.
 Even if a partner application deadline is later, you should adhere to the UW-Madison study abroad application deadline.
 Be sure to complete your application by 4:30 p.m.
-CST on the UW-Madison study abroad application deadline date.
+CST on the UW-Madison study abroad or internship application deadline date.

 When are applications reviewed?